Sitting shiva by our lake

 primordial old growth lake

-woodland papal enclave debate
+in papal enclave debating

-acolytes take note from the aging
+acolytes attending on the aging

 I was young by the lake